 Younger – TV Review

-I initially found this Stan series too annoyingly hyper and perky for its own good, but in the end it was a (near) perfect light and frothy lockdown watch.
+I initially found this series too annoyingly hyper and perky for its own good, but in the end it was a (near) perfect light and frothy lockdown watch.

 It could be the influence of Melbourne’s sixth lockdown, but in the last few weeks I’ve had more appetite than usual for getting stuck into a multi-season TV series over one-off movies.
 First my evenings were dedicated to re-watching and completing all seven seasons of Mad Men, and then I found this comedy-drama series that had started back in 2015 and wrapped up its run just earlier this year.
 After an unsure and slightly grating start, it grew into quite a compulsive watch and I spent hours gobbling up one snappy 22-minute episode after another, like a packet of Lindt chocolate balls (I know tradition dictates a packet of chips, but I’m sweet over savoury when it comes to food vices).